Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Features, attributes, and geometry are bundled.
 This balances the node size, which helps optimize network transfer and client-side reactivity.

 Each set of features and geometries contains all the data elements to render a complete feature.
 In order to avoid dependency on the features, the geometries are available as a separate binary resource.
 The geometry data includes all vertex attributes, feature counts, and mesh segmentation.
-There are always an equal number of features and geometries.

 A node's bounding-volume determines if a node is within the current 3D view.
 If a node is in view, then the client determines the level of detail to display based on the view parameters, the node's bounding volume, and the [level of detail selection metrics](../docs/1.7/lodSelection.cmn.md).
 Nodes are loaded according to their indexing model.